LukasDubsik/NDock/README.md

     Functions:
          __init__(self, site, molecule):
              Assigns the values of molecule and site, which were taken fromNDock computations.
-Can also be initiated by user, if molecule and protein are given in rightclass format (SiteAmino, MoleculeAmino classes).
+Can also be initiated by user, if molecule and protein are given in right class format (SiteAmino, MoleculeAmino classes).
         ElectricCharges(self):
             Doesn't take an input.
 It firstly exports the site and molecule as pdb and sdf file respectively,